 This examination covers the following three learning outcomes – (1) to explain the basics of research methods for data collection and analysis, (2) to explain the significance of theories in the research process and (3) to formulate methodologically and theoretically motivated approaches and analysis strategies for basic research problems.
 Grades A, B, C, D, E, Fx and F can be awarded according to the ECTS grading scale, where an E represents the minimum requirements for passing.

 The grade for the individual class-based examination determines the final grade for the course, but to obtain a pass grade (A-E) for the course it is also obligatory to obtain a pass grade in examination tasks 1, 2 and 3, as well as complete all seminar tasks.
 Individual class-based re-examination will take place in February and august

-Information about the course will be regularly posted on Blackboard.
-It is therefore important that you regularly check the course page on Blackboard.
-The syllabus for the course and study guide will also be found on Blackboard.
+Information about the course will be regularly posted in Canvas.
+It is therefore important that you regularly check the course page in Canvas.
+The syllabus for the course and study guide will also be found in Canvas.

 Registration for exams, including re-takes, is mandatory.
 You can register for exams via Ladok.
 You need to register at least ten days before the exam date.
 If you fail to register you will only be able to sit your exam if there is a n empty place in the exam hall.

 If you are a distance study student and want to take your exam off-campus, you need to apply to do so at least three weeks prior to the exam date.

 After your course has finished you will be sent a we-based course evaluation questionnaire via e-mail.
 Your participation in the course evaluation is very valuable to us and you comments will help improve and develop the course further.
 All students registered on the course will receive a report of the course evaluation with all comments compiled.

 You need to apply for accommodation yourself.
 Please remember to do it in good time before your arrival.
 The University of Gävle does not provide any student accommodation.

 As a student at the University of Gävle you have the opportunity to install